 Specify enclosures as necessary.
 Be careful not to specify a more expensive enclosure than necessary to perform properly in the application.

-Specify required cage type.
+Specify the required cage type.
 For the majority of cases, the standard cage for a particular chassis size will be adequate.

 Determine the radial play specification of the ball bearings.
 The standard radial play specification for a chassis size will be adequate to handle normal press fits, moderate temperature differentials and normal speeds.